 In recent years the demand for public health professionals with international health knowledge and expertise has been increasing.
 The Bloomberg School of Public Health receives dozens of inquiries each month from professionals interested in seeking education in international health.
-The Master of Applied Science program in Global Health Planning and Management provides students with a pathway to career opportunities in academic, policy, research, clinical, government, and non-profits.
+The Master of Applied Science program in Community-based Primary Health Care Programs in Global Health provides students with a pathway to career opportunities in academic, policy, research, clinical, government, and non-profits.
 These and similar employment opportunities are available nationwide and throughout the world.
 A recent search for employment on the job site LinkedIn.com revealed 2,814 active job postings where a background or training in global public health is relevant.
-Adding "planning" to the search results in 1,010 jobs, and "management" shows 2,071 jobs.
-A search conducted on Indeed.com produced similar results, and showed 3,850 jobs related to "international public health", with 2,400 of those including "management" and 1,000 including "planning" in the posting.
-A search of "global public health" produced 4,727 jobs and 1,338 of those included "planning and management" in their description.
+Searching specifically using keywords "global public health community-based" results in 554 jobs worldwide and a search using "global public health health care" results in 1,409 jobs.
+A search conducted on Indeed.com resulted in similar figures, and showed over 500 jobs related to "global public health" that note a master's degree.
 In addition to a general pool of job opportunities, The Bloomberg School is already aware of, or has established relationships with many organizations, through which the degree program and its alumni can be promoted, including; The World Bank, Clinton Health Access Initiative, GAVI, International Rescue Committee, Save the Children, World Health Organization, Center for Disease Control and Prevention, FHI 360 (Family Health International), JHPIEGO, other Health and Development NGOs (e.g. Catholic Relief Services, Management Sciences for Health, Population Services International) and various United Nations agencies (e.g. UNICEF, WHO).

 The Department of International Health has created free, non-accredited, online courses through Coursera.org.
-The six courses on global health have attracted over 16,000 enrolled students.
-This is another metric to the large demand for a fully online degree in global health.
+The two courses on global primary health care have attracted over 9,800 enrolled students.
+This is another metric that speaks to the demand for a fully online degree in global health primary health care.